OWASP/www-project-operational-technology-top-10/docs/the-top-10/index.md

 ### High-level Vulnerabilities (Root-Causes)

-- This could be a short-list (5-6 items) that explain some of our problems, that we very often solve by using network separation and/or depending upon physical access control --- which in turn can introduce vulnerabilities by themselves.
+This could be a short-list (5-6 items) that explain some of our problems, that we very often solve by using network separation and/or depending upon physical access control --- which in turn can introduce vulnerabilities by themselves.

+We have a simple high-level storyline.

+#### Devices that must be protected

+- We are a bit different to typical IT environments
   - devices with (known) security vulnerabilities
     - **related to**: device cannot be updated
     - missing vulnerability management